-The United Airlines logo exudes stability, reliability, and scale.
+The United Airlines emblem represents stability, reliability, and scale.
 The emblem promises regular flights around the world.
-The sky blue is hidden behind slender symbols, evoking a feeling of flight and freedom.
+The sky blue is hidden behind the slender symbols, evoking a sense of flight and freedom.

 United Airlines: Brand overview